odoo/documentation/sms_marketing/SMS_mkt_integrations_and_template.rst

    - *SEPA debit payment provider*: send a verification code to your customers.
    - *Studio*: send an SMS according to your needs by using automated actions.

-For more information about SMS integrations in Odoo and a list of frequently asked questions, go to `Pricing and FQA <fqapricing.html>`__.
+For more information about SMS integrations in Odoo and a list of frequently asked questions, go to :doc:`pricing_and_faq`.